-This article describes the Conditional DNS Forwarding feature for the Datto Networking Appliance (DNA).
+This article describes the Conditional DNS Forwarding feature of the Datto Networking Appliance (DNA).

 The Conditional DNS Forwarding feature allows the DNA to use a custom target IP address to resolve requests for specific URLs.
 When the DNA receives a request matching a saved rule, it will query the target IP address specified for routing information, and then route the traffic to the address provided by the target IP.
 If the DNS is unable to resolve the query, the traffic will not be routed to its destination, and no page will load.

-Once on the Manage page, click the Conditional DNS Forwarding link.
+Once on the Applications page, click the Conditional DNS Forwarding link.
 You will see the management card shown in Figure 2.

 Figure 2: Conditional DNS Forwarding